Kevin Wilson (American football): Indiana

 Indiana athletic director Fred Glass announced the dismissal of Bill Lynch and the rest of the coaching staff on November 28, 2010, following a third straight season with only one conference victory.
 Glass announced the hiring of Wilson on December 7, giving Wilson his first collegiate head coaching position.
 Just thirteen days later Wilson hired New Mexico defensive coordinator Doug Mallory and Nebraska linebackers coach Mike Ekeler (also LBs) as co-defensive coordinators.
-Mallory, the son of former Indiana head coach Bill Mallory, was Indiana's defensive backs coach from 1994–1996.
+Mallory, the son of former Indiana head coach Bill Mallory, was Indiana's defensive backs coach from 1994 to 1996.
 Wilson also hired Rod Smith from Michigan and Kevin Johns from Northwestern to be co-offensive coordinators.
 Wilson took over a Hoosiers team that had finished 10th or 11th in the Big Ten in each of the previous three seasons and had not been to a bowl since losing to Oklahoma State in the 2007 Insight Bowl.

 Under Wilson's first year, the Hoosiers had a 1–11 record.
 In his second year, Indiana improved to 4-8 on the year with Wilson's team exhibiting an explosive offense, going from 80th nationally in pass offense to 19th and leading the Big Ten with 311.2 yards per game, in spite of losing the starting quarterback Tre Roberson in the season's second game.

 In 2015, Indiana finished the regular season with a 6-6 record and showed a much more competitive level of play in the Big Ten.
 Indiana received an invitation to play in the Pinstripe Bowl, their first bowl game since 2007.
 After the season ended, Wilson signed a 6-year, $15.3 million contract extension that ran through 2021.
 Wilson resigned from Indiana on December 1, 2016, after multiple internal investigations into mistreatment of players.

 Ohio State

 Ohio State announced January 10, 2017 that Wilson had been hired as the offensive coordinator and tight ends coach under head coach Urban Meyer.
 In the 2017 season, Wilson assisted the Buckeyes to a 12-2 season which included a Big Ten Championship victory over Wisconsin and a win over the University of Southern California in the Cotton Bowl Classic.

 In the 2018 season, Wilson worked as Co-Offensive Coordinator with Ryan Day.
 Wilson would be a part of 13-1 season with another Big Ten Championship Win, this time over Northwestern, and a Rose Bowl victory against Washington.

-Wilson worked as Co-Offensive Coordinator with Mike Yurcich under their new Head Coach, Ryan Day.
+Wilson worked as Co-Offensive Coordinator with Mike Yurcich under their new head coach, Ryan Day.
 The Buckeyes finished the season 13-1, with another Big Ten Championship victory over Wisconsin and a trip to the College Football Playoffs.